19hours/sg-statutes/Acts/Public Utilities Act.md

 45\.—(1) Any person responsible for the maintenance of any water service installation shall ensure that the water service installation is properly maintained, kept in a fit and safe condition, and free from any defect.

-(2) Any person responsible for the maintenance of any water service installation in any residential, commercial or industrial premises having any master meter and water storage cistern shall engage, once in every 60 months, a water service worker who is a professional engineer registered under the Professional Engineers Act (Cap.
+(2) Any person responsible for the maintenance of any water service installation in any residential, commercial or industrial premises having any master meter and water storage cistern shall, whenever the Board so requires, engage a water service worker who is a professional engineer registered under the Professional Engineers Act (Cap.
 253) to inspect and certify that —

 (a) the water service installation is fit and safe to use;

 (b) the water service installation is properly maintained and there is no contamination or pollution or likelihood of such contamination or pollution to the water in the water service installation; and

 (c) there is no leakage and no likelihood of leakage in the water service installation.

+[Act 9 of 2012 wef 01/09/2012]

 (3) Every professional engineer engaged under subsection (2) shall ensure that the requirements set out in that subsection are complied with.